 This is also a great option to get you through your training cycle.
 You can count on it to be versatile enough that it would perform well in both long distances and speed workouts.

-The midsole also features a meta-rocker which forces you to roll through your step, promoting a smoother ride, and decreases impact as you step.
-This both helps give you a more efficient running form and helps to decrease impact from stress.
-This makes our pick for the overall best Hoka for half marathon.
+The midsole also features a meta-rocker which forces you to roll through your step, promoting a smoother ride and decreasing impact as you step.
+This helps give you a more efficient running form and decreased impact from stress.
+The Clifton is our pick for the overall best Hoka for a half marathon.

 - Drop: 5mm